Up to 60% off sofas & mattresses — limited‑time deals.

 • Corner gussets

-• A lower stretcher between legs (also works as a foot rail)
+• A lower stretcher between the legs

 Step 3: Install seat slats with drainage gaps